bikeshaving/crank/website/guides/07-lifecycles.md

 console.log(document.body.innerHTML); // "<div>Error: Hmmm</div>"
 ```

-This component “sticks” at the return so that error message is shown until the component is unmounted.
+This component “sticks” at the return so that the same error message is shown until the component is unmounted.
 However, you may also want to recover from errors as well, and you can do this by ignoring or handling the error.

 ```jsx
 function T1000() {